the-turing-way/the-turing-way/book/website/communication/wa-comms/wa-comms-podcasts-personal-stories.md

+(cm-wa-comms-podcasts-personal)=

 # Personal stories - Podcasts

-We would like to thank **Zoe Ingram** and **Emma Harris** for answering our interview questions about their very successful blog series called Orion Open Science.
+## Zoe Ingram and Emma Harris: Orion Open Science Podcast

+The ORION Open Science podcast is structured around a series of interviews with interesting guests about a variety of topics related to Open Science.

-The Orion Open Science Podcast is also co-hosted and co-produced by **Dr. Luiza Bengtsson**.
+It is also co-hosted and co-produced by **Dr. Luiza Bengtsson**.

 If you want to find out more information about the podcast then look at their [website](https://www.orion-openscience.eu/publications/training-materials/201902/podcasts) and the [podcast on PodBean](https://orionopenscience.podbean.com/).

+We would like to thank **Zoe Ingram** and **Emma Harris** for answering our interview questions about their very successful and enjoyable blog series.

 ## 1. Why did you start your podcast?